cmhoove14/AgroSchisto/Agrochemical_Review/Response_Fxs/README.md

     + Sampling and data: [Image](https://github.com/cmhoove14/AgroSchisto/blob/master/Agrochemical_Review/Response_Fxs/Plots/Hasheesh2011/Snails/hasheesh2011_profenofos_snail_mortality.png)
   + Function: `fN.hash.prof.uncertainty` (samples measurement of eggs/snail/day in the profenofos group and in the control group and returns the ratio which is interpreted as relative change in snail reproduction when exposed to LC25 of profenofos)
     + Sampling and data: [Image](https://github.com/cmhoove14/AgroSchisto/blob/master/Agrochemical_Review/Response_Fxs/Plots/Hasheesh2011/Snails/hasheesh2011_snail_reproduction_compare.png)

+### `hua_insecticides_cercariae_fit.R`
+Data from [Hua et al 2016](doi:10.1017/S0031182015001894) investigating effects of **carbaryl**, **malathion**, **cypermethrin**, **permethrin**, **imidacloprid**, and **thiamethoxam** on *Echinoparyphium spp*
+#### Data reported
++ Figure 1: mortality-dose plots for all six insecticides
+#### Response functions fit
++ NONE RELIABLE: They tested insecticide toxicity to two populations: "PWA" is from a pond far from any agricultural influence and "ICP" is from a pond next to ag sources.
+We'll use PWA since we don't want to consider the role of adaptation in any quantitative analysis here.
+Also have a feeling that within the small concentration they investigated, they may be picking up more natural variability and/or error in their actual concentrations than any sort of direct effect of the insecticides themselves.
+In addition, they should really test a range of concentrations that spans from no effect to complete effect (e.g. 100% mortality within 6 hours) in order to accurately estimate a dose-response relationship.
+Attempted to proceed regardless of these concerns, but was unable to estimate reliable d-r functions for most insecticides, so excluding this study.
+See R script for details

 ### `Hussein2016_fertilizer_snails_fit.R`
 Data from [Hussein et al 2016](https://www.researchgate.net/publication/305149067_Effects_of_Three_Inorganic_Fertilizers_on_the_Biology_and_Histopathology_of_infected_Biomphalaria_alexandrina_snails?enrichId=rgreq-cf1a38509b7c5460cbc30f698ea58594-XXX&enrichSource=Y292ZXJQYWdlOzMwNTE0OTA2NztBUzozODI2MjU5NTgxMjE0NzJAMTQ2ODIzNjU0NTE4NQ%3D%3D&el=1_x_3&_esc=publicationCoverPdf) investigating effects of three fertilizers on *Biomphalaria alexandrina* survival